James Oakley (politician): County Judge

-Wirtz Dam bridge
+Wirtz Dam Bridge

 Since he first joined the Commissioners' Court in 1988, Oakley has advocated the desirability of a bridge over the Colorado River below Wirtz Dam to link FM 1431 and FM 2347 as a way to relieve traffic on U.S. Route 281.
 The proposal was first included on the Burnet County transportation plan in 1974 but has repeatedly encountered funding obstacles, but Oakley declared it as one of priorities just before his first meeting as County Judge.
 Oakley acted on another priority before being sworn in, taking direct control of marketing and tourism for the County.
 Commissioner Neve was concerned by Oakley's actions, reminding him that a County Judge he may be in charge of personnel, but that policy was determined collectively by the Commissioner's Court.
-In particular, Neve pointed out that there was already an agreed priority list for road projects, that the Wirtz Dam bridge was ranked 24th, and that as County Judge, Oakley should support it until there is sufficient support for the Court to change priorities.
+In particular, Neve pointed out that there was already an agreed priority list for road projects, that the Wirtz Dam Bridge was ranked 24th, and that as County Judge, Oakley should support it until there is sufficient support for the Court to change priorities.
 By mid-2016, Oakley had won funding for preliminary works, gained the support of the Capital Area Metropolitan Planning Organization (CAMPO, where he serves on the transportation policy and executive boards), seen the initiation of public consultations, and the benefits for reduced law enforcement and emergency medical services response times were being touted.
 Oakley is pushing for the approximately US$20 million project to be taken up by the Texas Department of Transportation because of the benefits for US 281.

 Burnet County Jail

 In 2008, Burnet County issues bonds to support the construction of Burnet County Jail, to be operated by LaSalle Southwestern Corrections.
-The deal ultimately involved the County leasing 120 of the facility's 587 beds, with a price per prisoner incarcerated at a rate favourable rate to the County.
-The facility has had a chequered history, with escapes, claims of construction flaws, and adverse findings from the Texas Commission on Jail Standards.
+The deal ultimately involved the County leasing 120 of the facility's 587 beds, with a price per prisoner incarcerated at a rate favorable rate to the County.
+The facility has had a checkered history, with escapes, claims of construction flaws, and adverse findings from the Texas Commission on Jail Standards.
 Coupled with other financial difficulties, the adverse preliminary finding in the IRS investigation of the tax-free status of the bonds led LaSalle to terminate the contract.
 Burnet County was forced to take control of an overly large facility on which it had lost money and revenue in March 2014, as a replacement for LaSalle could not be found.
 Though it was helpful that the IRS decided not revoke the tax-exempt status of the bonds, the facility was still facing cash flow deficiencies into the future.
 This situation was a serious problem confronting Oakley on his election, and he says the situation taught him "to make lemonade from lemons."
-In a deal announced in March and concluded in July 2016, the County purchased the jail from the bond holders for $14 million (equivalent to 38 to 39 cents on the dollar), and are now marketing bed space to the U. S. Marshals Service and nearby counties facing overcrowding problems in their own detention facilities.
+In a deal announced in March and concluded in July 2016, the County purchased the jail from the bond holders for $14 million (equivalent to 38 to 39 cents on the dollar), and are now marketing bed space to the U.S. Marshals Service and nearby counties facing overcrowding problems in their own detention facilities.